CNES/S1Tiling/docs/use.rst

       .. _DataSource.polarisation:
   * - ``polarisation``
-    - Defines the polarisation mode of the products to downloads.
+    - Defines the polarisation mode of the products to download and process.
       Only six values are valid: ``HH-HV``, ``VV-VH``, ``VV``, ``VH``, ``HV``, and ``HH``.